 You have your min(1) bar established.

-Make 3, hold ctrl+mouse1 drag and drop to duplicate min1 across columns 3 times.
-Command+mouse1 click drag and drop for MacOs.
+Make 3, hold ctrl+mouse1, and drag and drop to duplicate min1 across columns three times.
+Command+mouse1 click drag and drop for macOS.

 Open up the axis on each and change the Fixed end to 1.
 Zero to One will be the end goal.

-Click okay, and you will have your simple min(1) mark covering the entire pane.
+Click okay, and your simple min(1) mark will cover the entire pane.

-Complete the next two similarly.
+Complete the following two similarly.
 You’re changing the value of the axis so that you can build a background on your KPI.
-This background is now easy to conditionally color.
-If you do a dual axis and make it a shape, now you have a background that can be conditionally colored, and a shape that can be conditionally colored or changed.
-Welcome to a world of “smart kpi building” and the removal of all the strange multi chart dashboards created due to not knowing these solutions.
+This background is now easy to color conditionally.
+If you do a dual axis and make it a shape, now you have a background that can be conditionally colored and a shape that can be conditionally colored or changed.
+Welcome to a world of “smart KPI building” and the removal of all the strange multi-chart dashboards created due to not knowing these solutions.

 Once completed, let’s add profit, sales, and a count of customers on the last KPI Chart.